eclipse-sumo/sumo/docs/web/docs/polyconvert.md

 ```
 imports from a VISUM-net file.

-Furthermore, if you have already projected SHP-files, you can directly set the options
+Furthermore, if you have already projected SHP files, you can directly set the options
-shapefile.traditional-axis-mapping and proj-utm with true in order to avoid polygons to
+**--shapefile.traditional-axis-mapping** and **--proj-utm** with **true** in order to avoid polygons to
-be projected in Polyconvert again.
+be projected in polyconvert again.

 ## Options